CUBRID/cubrid-manual/en/sql/catalog.rst

 _db_method
 ----------

 Represents method information.
-Indexes for class_of and meth_name are created.
+An index for class_of and meth_name is created.

 +--------------------+--------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------+
 |   Attribute Name   |   Data Type              |   Description                                                                                                                                 |